jinh48/CSE-163-Final-Project/README.md

 Ruofeng Tang, Jin Ning Huang
 This project has four tasks.
-Task 1 and 3 are in Task1_3.py, task 2 is in Task2A.py and Task2B.py, task 4 is in Task4.py.
+Task 1 and 3 are in Task1_3.py, task 2 is in Task2A.py and Task2B.py, task 4 is in Task4.py and Task4_line_Plots_Only.py.
 Task 1 and 3's test is in Task1_3_test.py, task 4's test is in Task4_test.py, task 2 does not have tests.
 See "Note" part at the end.
 All task files include paths to read files.
 The paths only include the uploaded folder.
 The datasets can all be downloaded from Seattle.gov website: